-CIO interview: Stihl's Therese Chakour-West
+CIO interview: STIHL's Therese Chakour-West

 While this course included some technical subjects such as development, what I really enjoyed most was the business analysis and process management subjects.
 So you could say, I fell into IT.
 As part of the third year, we had to undertake a co-op year in an organisation and I landed a job as a system tester and trainer.
 The rest as they say is history.

-CIO: What are some of your big milestones/greatest achievements while at Stihl?
+CIO: What are some of your big milestones/greatest achievements while at STIHL?

 CW: Winning the top CIO 50 in 2016 and also winning a Gold award in the Global Intranet and Digital Workplace awards.

-Driving the business’ technology maturity with the development of the IT roadmap for Stihl was also key, and being instrumental in changing the way we do business at Stihl with the introduction of our digital workplace.
+Driving the business’ technology maturity with the development of the IT roadmap for STIHL was also key, and being instrumental in changing the way we do business at STIHL with the introduction of our digital workplace.

 CIO: What are some of your big challenges in the role?